-On an altitude of 1510 meters above sea level and the population of just above one million, this desert town is located in Yazd province today.
-When you travel between Yazd, Shiraz and Esfahan, you will find Abarkooh, somewhere geographically located among these major cities.
+On an altitude of 1510 meters above sea level, Abarkouh or Abarkooh is an ancient desert town located in Yazd province today.
+When you travel between Yazd, Shiraz, and Esfahan, you will find Abarkooh, somewhere geographically located among these major cities.
 Historically, this town has been part of Kerman and at some point part of Fars province.

 It has the architectural character of a desert town with its houses traditionally built very close to one another and made with vaulted roofs.
 The main construction material was sun-dried bricks.
 This is because the entire region around it lacks trees and ample sources of water.
 However, as a result of underground aqueducts (Karis system) dug by people, the town has got plenty of green patches of cultivated lands and gardens.

 Although the majority of the people traveling across Iran don’t stay in Abarkouh, this doesn’t mean that this town has nothing to offer.
 Most of the times, like in this case, it’s the lack of sufficient accommodation units and other tourism-related facilities which leaves Abarkooh out of the main staying points in Iran.